Experiment, Fail, Learn, Repeat

 Using systemd to manage services

 Systemd is a convenient set of tooling that can be used to manage services and applications on a linux server.
+When we are managing applications on a server, we would want the following properties automatically for most application - the requirements are somewhat for most applications:

 It would be good to follow the filesystem when putting the files on the server https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard